<< Back

 500 Days of Summer

 Started watching before my plane to Dublin took off and then the generator to the plane died (?) so I only got like 30 minutes in.
 But I was remembering it based only on my recollection of YouTube video essays (lol) and I guess I expected it to be a more subtle/less stylistic movie?
-Tom is DELUDED I don't know how anyone identifies with him to be honest.
-I think we're just watching the mishaps of his expectations.
-But that's so charming it's the whole point of the framing I feel!!!
+Tom is DELUDED I don't know how anyone identifies with him as a hero to be honest.
+I think we're just watching the mishaps of his expectations and that is okay.
+It's so charming it's the whole point of the framing I feel!!!
 To watch him get whipped around and pity him a little bit but also know he will eventually recover because he lives in a world of fantasy.
 Did this movie invent the MPDG?
 Summer did not fw him not even really that much.
 Ok I need to actually finish the movie before talking out of my ass

 Music